Analysis of Optimization Algorithms via Sum-of-Squares: Description of our Approach

-for some polynomials $p_t^0, p_t^1, h_i^0, h_i^1, v_j^0$ and $v_j^1$.
-Formally, the polynomials $p_t, h_i,$ and $v_j $ have the following three properties: First, they are separable with respect to the blocks of variables $\bfz_0, \bfz_1,\ldots,\bfz_n$; second, they are invariant with respect to permutations of the blocks of variables $\bfz_1,\ldots,\bfz_n$; and third, they do not contain constant terms.
-Note that \eqref{polynomials} is satisfied when the polynomial constraints take the form given in \eqref{const3}, i.e, the constraints are linear in the $f$'s and in the inner products of the $\bfx_i$'s and $\bfg_i$'s.
+Furthermore, note that all the performance measure polynomials (e.g., $t(f_k - f_*)- (f_{k+1} - f_*)$ and $t\norm{\bfx_k-\bfx_*}^2 - \norm{\bfx_{k+1} - \bfx_*}^2$) and the constraint functions encountered thus far have the form~\eqref{polynomials}.
+Furthermore, \eqref{polynomials} is satisfied when the polynomial constraints take the form given in \eqref{const3}, i.e, the constraints are linear in the $f$'s and in the inner products of the $\bfx_i$'s and $\bfg_i$'s.